 After installing the Android app and setting up Syncthing on a computer, any files or folders you select will be copied between devices via an encrypted connection.

 As connections are peer-to-peer, you don’t have to store your data with a third-party cloud service like Dropbox.
 Plus you can add as many devices as you like to share files between.

 Syncthing is open source, so its code can be checked for vulnerabilities by security boffins, and any problems should hopefully get fixed pronto.

-While the Firefox mobile browser in itself is no more secure than Android’s default Chrome, unlike Chrome you can use browser add-ons to increase your privacy.
+Additionally, you can use Firefox add-ons to further increase your privacy.
 Once you’ve installed Firefox from the Play store, open the menu and go to Tools > Add Ons > Browse all Firefox Add Ons.

 Look under the Privacy & Security section and you can find add-ons such as Ghostery, which prevents websites leaving ‘tracking cookies’ on your device to monitor your browsing habits, and the likes of script blockers and ad blockers amongst many other security-related bits and pieces.

 OpenKeychain is an implementation of OpenPGP (sometimes referred to as GPG).
 It allows you to generate a ‘public’ key which you give to others to allow them to encrypt and send messages to you, and a ‘private’ key which remains on your Android device and is used to decrypt incoming messages.
 Your private key can also digitally sign messages so people know they’re really from you.